 These first few gardens have curvy pathways made from low cost materials.

 When I was starting my current garden (from a bare lawn), I spent a ridiculous amount of time debating curves or straight lines and ultimately went with the most practical solution for the space (straight lines).

 I’m guessing landscape designers also debate this topic.
 There’s no right or wrong but it does make for very different gardens.

 This first garden is an incredible gem.
 The whole thing was so photogenic.
 The owner does a wonder job with plant colors and textures.

 Here’s the enchanted garden stone.
 I’m wondering if you could use a Dremel tool to engrave something like this?
-If you know the answer, let me know in the comments.

 Circle of Stones

 I photographed this stone maze years ago in a country garden.
 They used the heavily-shaded area under the trees (where nothing much grows) to create this little work of art.

 This circular design is in my garden.
 I discovered the bricks buried in the garden.